tpaviot/ProcessScheduler/README.md

 ## Code quality

-ProcessScheduler code is unittested, covered (coverage.py, codecov.io), continuously-integrated at MS azure, analyzed (codacy).
+ProcessScheduler uses the following tools/methods to ensure code quality:

+-   unittested
+-   code coverage (coverage.py, codecov.io)
+-   continuous-integration at MS azure
+-   static code analysis (codacy).

 ## License/Author

 ProcessScheduler is distributed under the terms of the GNU General Public License v3 or (at your option) any later version.
+It is currently developed and maitained by Thomas Paviot (tpaviot@gmail.com).